TransforMap/transformap-editor/app/lib/MMS_API.md

 ## retrieveMetadataForMediaFile

-Retrieves the metadata of a particular media file, including all versions
+Retrieves the metadata of a particular media file, not including versions

 **Endpoint**: /media/{mediaId}
 **Request method**: GET